-Mayor Colclough was honored with a prestigious royal license for his beloved Vale Potteries following a visit to Stoke-On-Trent's Longton town from King George IV and Queen Mary in 1913.
+Mayor Colclough was honoured with a prestigious royal license for his beloved Vale Potteries following a visit to Stoke-On-Trent's Longton town from King George V and Queen Mary in 1913.

 Herbert Colclough had moved to Longton's Vale pottery after expanding his ever growing business which, by all accounts, was the first china maker to set its stall out to make fine bone china dinnerware as well as fine bone china tea ware.